 At the end of the day, that's what we want the advertiser to create: a good personal experience for the consumer.
 And without this measurement piece, without the data, we're not able to do that.

-On the future of collecting data
+The future of data collecting

 Is there a type of data that is currently unmeasurable?

 I think that almost everything is measurable.

 The one thing that I would like to get more understanding of is the way consumers weigh options, and what makes them choose the things that they choose.
 I am fascinated by the human condition of why we do the things that we do.
 And I don't know if we actually ever or always know why we do the things we do.

 Many times the reason we did what we did comes from a gut instinct, this part of our brain that has no capacity for language.
 So it's really difficult for us to measure even though we can get to proxies.